Everest Base Camp Trekking cost and Itinerary

 Kathmandu to Lukla helicopter tickets cost (Options)

 Generally, most adventure seekers in the Everest region get to Lukla airport by taking a flight from the domestic airports of Kathmandu and Phaplu.
 However, the Kathmandu to Lukla helicopter is a remarkable option if you want something different (due to the weather conditions).
-The cost for a helicopter to Lukla is USD 550/- Per head.
+The cost for a helicopter to Lukla is USD 550 per person.

 Porter fee

 We haven’t included Porters in our trekking package for the Everest Base Camp, yet porters are the underrated heroes of the trekking expedition.
-Thus, hiring a porter is ideal if you want a burden-without-bag journey.
+Thus, hiring a porter is ideal if you want a burden-free journey.
 We have expert porters who carry your backpack and manage your gear and equipment.
-One porter’s maximum carrying capacity is 23-25kg.
+A porter’s maximum carrying capacity is 23-25 kg.
 Moreover, you can share a porter with your team or hire a personal one.
 The porter fee for one porter is USD 240/-

 Cost of the hotel in Kathmandu

 While we have included the accommodation cost during the Everest Base Camp trek, you must pay for your Kathmandu hotel by yourself.
 However, if you want us to book your hotel, we are ready to provide you with the finest hotel that meets your preferences.
-The cost of the three-star hotel with a shared bedroom and double bed with breakfast is USD 40/- Per night.
+The cost of the three-star hotel with a shared bedroom and a double bed, including breakfast, is USD 40 per night.
 Check-out time is Noon.

 Sightseeing cost in Kathmandu

-Kathmandu has many sightseeing options; we also provide various itineraries for day sightseeing at Kathmandu.
-Sightseeing of the top four UNESCO heritage sites, Pashupatinath temple, Boudhanath stupa, Swayambhunathstupa, and Kathmandu Durbar Square, are famous in Kathmandu.
+Kathmandu offers numerous sightseeing options; we also provide various itineraries for day trips in Kathmandu.
+Sightseeing of the top four UNESCO heritage sites, Pashupatinath temple, Boudhanath stupa, Swayambhunath stupa, and Kathmandu Durbar Square, is famous in Kathmandu.

 We provide highly knowledgeable guides, cars, and skilled drivers.
 The vehicle you use for sightseeing in Kathmandu depends on the size of your group.
-We provide vehicles for more than three people in small groups and Vans for 8 to 13 people.
+We provide vehicles for groups of more than three people and Vans for groups of 8 to 13 people.
 Similarly, if you have over 13 people, we will provide you with a Tourist luxury bus.
-During the traveling, you will have 8 hours of sightseeing.
+During the trip, you will have 8 hours of sightseeing.
 Sightseeing with a guide and cars costs US$88/—for up to three people.
 For the cost details, WhatsApp us at +977 9851033819.

 Chitwan National Park Tour

 After a pleasant trekking journey at the world-renowned Everest Base Camp, some trekkers desire a unique landscape.
 We have included the tour of the first National Park of Nepal, Chitwan National Park, in the EBC trekking package as an additional service.
-The tour to Chitwan National Park is of two-night and three-day plans.
-After returning from base camp trekking, one can tour the National Park.
+The tour to Chitwan National Park is a two-night and three-day plan.
+After returning from the base camp trek, one can tour the National Park.
 Various modes of transportation are available to get to Chitwan National Park from Kathmandu.
-Buses, cars, and jeeps are the common-ground transportation available to Chitwan.
+Buses, cars, and jeeps are the common ground transportation available in Chitwan.
 And the airway is also accessible.
 By bus to Chitwan will cost US$ 170/- per head.

-One of the most common and unique opportunities you’ll have while exploring the National park is a Jungle safari on either the elephant’s back or in the jeep.
-Moreover, you’ll participate in canoeing in the Rapti River, visiting the elephant breeding center, exploring and experiencing Tharu communities and culture, and birdwatching during the Chitwan National Park tour.
+One of the most common and unique opportunities you’ll have while exploring the National Park is a Jungle safari on either the elephant’s back or in a jeep.
+Moreover, you’ll participate in canoeing on the Rapti River, visit the elephant breeding center, explore and experience the Tharu communities and culture, and enjoy birdwatching during the Chitwan National Park tour.

 To get add-ons, you can follow straightforward steps